Nurture Passive Candidates to Overcome Bad Timing

 3. Source secondary funnels

-You source passive candidates through multiple channels.
-Both online and offline.
+Just like active candidates, you source passive candidates through multiple channels.
+For example, both online and offline.
 There are also countless channels that feed into the first-level funnels.
 (Remember the Six Degrees of Kevin Bacon game back in the day?)

 Here’s an example of a primary candidate funnel and the secondary funnels that feed into them.